mattsnippets1/minimal-mistakes/_pages/about.md

 author_profile: true
 ---
 Hi,
-This is the developer blog of Matt (Mate Meszaros), mostly filled with Unity engine, game development and C# related doodles and code snippets.
+This is the developer blog and portfolio of Matt (Mate Meszaros), mostly about Unity engine, game development and C# related stuff.
+Feel free to contact me if you have any questions!